Surprising identities for the greedy independent set on Cayley trees: Introduction

 \section{Introduction}

 An \emph{independent} set of a graph $ \mathcal{G} = (V,E)$ is a subset of vertices where no pair of vertices are connected to each other.
 Finding an independent set of maximal size is a notoriously difficult problem in general \cite{frieze1997algorithmic}.
 However, using a greedy procedure, we can construct a \emph{maximal} (for the inclusion order) independent set by inspecting the vertices of the graph one by one in a random order, adding the current vertex and blocking its neighbours if it is not connected to any previously added vertex.
 More precisely, the vertices are divided in three possible statuses: the undetermined vertices $ \mathcal{U}_k$, the active vertices $ \mathcal{A}_k$ and the blocked vertices $ \mathcal{B}_k$.
 Initially, we start with $\mathcal{U}_0 = V$ and $ \mathcal{A}_0 = \mathcal{B}_0 = \emptyset$.
 At step $k \geq 1$, we choose an undetermined vertex $v_k$ uniformly at random, change its status to active and change the status of all its undetermined neighbours to blocked.
 We stop at $ \tau = \min \{ k \geq 0, \ \mathcal{U}_k = \emptyset\}$.
-Note that at each step $k$, no vertices of $ \mathcal{A}_k$ are neighbors and $ \mathcal{A}_{\tau}$ is a maximal independent set, which we call the (random) \emph{greedy} independent set, see Figure \ref{fig:exgreedy}. \\ Greedy independent sets on (random) graphs have been studied extensively with a particular focus on the proportion of vertices of the graph in the greedy indepedent set called the \emph{greedy independence ratio} or \emph{jamming constant}.
+Note that at each step $k$, no vertices of $ \mathcal{A}_k$ are neighbours and $ \mathcal{A}_{\tau}$ is a maximal independent set, which we call the (random) \emph{greedy} independent set, see Figure \ref{fig:exgreedy}. \\ Of course the independent set obtained by the greedy algorithm is usually not \emph{maximum} in the sense that it does not have the maximal possible size.
+In the case of trees, finding an independent set of maximal size is much simpler than in general.
+However, from a probabilistic or combinatorial point of view the greedy independent set is still worth investigation even on (random) trees.
+Greedy independent sets on (random) graphs have been studied extensively with a particular focus on the proportion of vertices of the graph in the greedy independent set called the \emph{greedy independence ratio} or \emph{jamming constant}.
 Recently, Krivelevich, Mészáros, Michaeli and Shikelman \cite{krivelevich2020greedy} used Aldous' objective method \cite{AS04} to prove under mild assumptions that if a sequence of random finite graphs with a root vertex chosen uniformly at random converges locally, then the sequence of their greedy independence ratios also converges in probability. \\ Recall that a \emph{Cayley tree} of size $n$ is an unrooted and unordered tree over the $n$ labeled vertices $\{1, \dots , n\}$ and we let $ \mathcal{T}_n$ be a random Cayley tree sampled uniformly at random among the $n^{n-2}$ Cayley trees of size $n$.
-Using the local limit of $ \mathcal{T}_n$ given by Kesten's infinite tree, \cite[Section 2.3]{krivelevich2020greedy} proved the ``intriguing fact" that the asymptotic greedy independence ratio of uniform Cayley trees is $1/2$.
-In this note we prove a much stronger, and perhaps surprising statement showing that the size of the greedy independent set on a uniform Cayley tree has (almost) the same law as that of its complement!
-We denote by $G_n$ the size of the greedy independent set $ | \mathcal{A}_{\tau}|$ on a uniform Cayley tree $ \mathcal{T}_n$. \begin{theorem} There exists a random variable $ \mathcal{E}_n$ with values in $\{ 0,1\}$ such that we have
+We shall denote by $ \mathcal{T}_n^{\bullet}$ the rooted tree obtained from $ \mathcal{T}_n$ by distinguishing a vertex uniformly at random.
+Using the local limit of $ \mathcal{T}_n^{ \bullet}$ given by Kesten's infinite tree, Krivelevich, Mészáros, Michaeli and Shikelman \cite[Section 6.3]{krivelevich2020greedy} proved the ``intriguing fact" that the asymptotic greedy independence ratio of uniform Cayley trees is $1/2$.
+Meir and Moon proved in \cite{meir1973expected} that the size of a maximum independent set of a uniform Cayley tree concentrates around $ \rho n$ where $\rho \approx 0.5671$ is the unique solution of $x e^x = 1$.\\ In this note we prove a much stronger, and perhaps surprising statement concerning the size of the greedy independent set on a uniform Cayley tree showing that it has (almost) the same law as that of its complement!
+We denote by $G_n$ the size of the greedy independent set $ | \mathcal{A}_{\tau}|$ on a uniform Cayley tree $ \mathcal{T}_n$ and $H_n$ the number of vertices at even height in $ \mathcal{T}_n^{ \bullet}$.
+Our first observation is that $G_n$ has the same law as $H_n$, which enables us to compute the exact law of $G_n$.